joshuef/node-native-ext-loader/README.md

 Specifies whether the imported `.node` file will be copied to the output directory.

+### `checkResourcesPath` (default: `false`)

+For simpler Electron packaging.
+If you want to access a `.node` module that you've moved [into the `resources` folder of your packaged electron app](https://www.electron.build/configuration/contents#extraresources), this provides an override to easily locate a file there.

 ## Releasing a new version

 1. Bump version number in the `package.json` and `CHANGELOG.md` files.